This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of frosted sugar cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare the Dry Ingredients: Begin by whisking together the all-purpose flour, baking powder, and salt in a medium-sized bowl.
-Set this bowl aside for later use.
+1. Mix the Dry Ingredients: In a medium bowl, whisk together the all-purpose flour, baking powder, and salt.
+Set aside.

-2. Mix the Wet Ingredients: In another medium-sized bowl, use an electric mixer to combine the softened butter and granulated sugar for approximately 2 minutes.
-Beat in the vanilla extract and the egg until well incorporated.
+2. Cream the Butter and Sugar: In another medium bowl, use an electric mixer to beat the softened butter and granulated sugar for about 2 minutes until light and fluffy.
+Add the vanilla extract and egg, mixing until fully combined.

-3. Blend the Dough: With the mixer on low speed, gradually introduce the dry ingredients to the wet mixture.
-Mix only until the ingredients are fully combined.
-Cover the dough and let it chill in the refrigerator for 45 minutes.
+3. Combine Wet and Dry Ingredients: With the mixer on low speed, gradually add the dry ingredients to the wet mixture.
+Mix until just combined.
+Cover the dough and refrigerate for 45 minutes.

-4. Preheat and Shape Preheat your oven to 350 degrees F (177 degrees C).
-Take a quarter cup of the chilled dough and roll it into a ball.
-Place the dough ball on a baking sheet and gently flatten it using your fingers or a spatula.
-Repeat this process with the remaining dough, ensuring you space the cookies at least 2 inches apart.
+4. Preheat and Shape the Cookies: Preheat the oven to 350°F (177°C).
+Scoop about 1/4 cup of the chilled dough and roll it into a ball.
+Place the dough ball on a baking sheet and gently flatten it with your fingers or a spatula.
+Repeat with the remaining dough, spacing the cookies at least 2 inches apart.

 6 raw cookie dough balls on an orange silicone mat on a baking sheet.